-By Zohra, Dayhome Educator in Fort McMurray During a 15-minute observation, I noticed Vera, Ari, and Ella engaging in creative and collaborative play with sensory bottles.
+Sensory Bottle Exploration Learning Story By Zohra, Dayhome Educator in Fort McMurray During a 15-minute observation, I noticed Vera, Ari, and Ella engaging in creative and collaborative play with sensory bottles.
 The activity evolved as the children explored various possibilities, demonstrating their creativity, problem-solving, and social skills.
-Initially, the three girls worked together to match colorful blocks to the sensory […]
+Initially, as part of the sensory bottle exploration, […]

-Story by Jeane Paul Bustamante, Dayhome Educator in Edmonton Rejea and Blake settled in to share a book.
+Children Reading to Children Learning Story by Jeane Paul Bustamante, Dayhome Educator in Edmonton Rejea and Blake settled in to share a book.
 Rejea, who loved reading and appreciated a good story, invited Blake to join him.
-“Blake, come sit here,” he said, pointing to a blue chair across from him, where he was showing off pictures of different sea […]
+“Blake, come sit here,” he said, pointing to a blue chair across from him, where he was showing […]

-By Portia Berdon, Dayhome Educator in Fort McMurray Mud kitchen play can develop fine motor skills, problem-solving abilities, and social interaction as children work together to create and build.
-Playing with tool toys provides numerous benefits for babies, including developing fine motor skills, hand-eye coordination, and problem-solving abilities.
-These toys also encourage exploration, creativity, and […]
+Our Dayhome Activities Learning Story By Portia Berdon, Dayhome Educator in Fort McMurray Mud kitchen play is one of our engaging dayhome activities and can help develop fine motor skills, problem‑solving abilities, and social interaction as children work together to create and build.
+Playing with tool toys provides numerous benefits for babies, including developing fine […]

-By Michelle Aveno, Dayhome Educator in Fort McMurray With the warm weather, we brought our arctic animal exploration outdoors for an engaging, hands-on experience.
-I set up a sensory table complete with an igloo and various arctic animals for the children to explore.
-Together, we read a book about arctic creatures, identified and named the […]
+Outdoor Arctic Adventure for Children Learning Story By Michelle Aveno, Dayhome Educator in Fort McMurray With the warm weather, we brought our arctic animal exploration outdoors for an engaging, hands-on experience – an outdoor arctic adventure for children.
+I set up a sensory table complete with an igloo and various arctic animals for the children […]

-By Saleha Nouman, Dayhome Educator in Fort McMurray Playing dress-up as a child is something of a rite of passage.
+Dress Up Play Learning Story By Saleha Nouman, Dayhome Educator in Fort McMurray Playing dress up as a child is something of a rite of passage.
 This childhood pastime is very common, but did you know there are social and emotional benefits to dressing up?
 It’s true.
-Dress-up play can help children grow and learn.
-“Dress-up is an ideal way for […]
+It can help children grow and learn.
+“Dress-up […]

 By Pradeepa Jayaratna, Dayhome Educator in Edmonton Today, we explored something very special, our amazing brains!
 To start, I handed each child a soft foam brain and asked, “Can you show me where your brain is?”
 The children eagerly placed the foam brains on their heads, smiling and giggling as they showed me where their […]